iamharshkr/stocks-prediction/readme.md

 ## Deployment

-To deploy this project first we need to install all python libraries which we are using for that run
+To run this project first we need to install all the python libraries which are required.

 ```bash
   pip install -r requirements.txt